-Walls is an eye-opening documentary about Romani school kids in modern-day Czech Republic.
-For the outsider ignorant of the plight of these children, the film reveals what the average tourist on holiday does not witness, nor has the slightest inkling of.
-It was an internet post I read in November of 2017 that clued me in on Prague’s shameful secret.
-After watching this compelling video, Walls, I began searching for information on the history behind the Czech Roma story.
-Besides Paul Polansky’s informative articles on the Czech Lety Roma camp—Parts 1 and 2—I managed to get a copy of Black Silence, his 1998 book which gives a thorough account of Lety, the World War II era Roma death camp.
+Walls of Shame, an eye-opening documentary I discovered through an internet post, is about Romani school kids in modern-day Czech Republic.
+For the outsider like me, ignorant of the plight of these children, the film reveals what the average tourist on holiday does not witness, nor has the slightest inkling of.
+After watching this compelling film, I began searching for information on the history behind the Czech Roma story.
+Besides Paul Polansky’s informative articles on the Czech Lety Roma camp—Parts 1 and 2—I managed to get a copy of Black Silence, his 1998 book which gives a thorough account of the World War II era Roma death camp, Lety.

 I drove out to the pig farm, a few miles to the east.
 I stopped an old man on a bicycle, and asked if he knew anything about the Gypsy camp during the war.